QuTech-Delft/FAIR-Python-script-template/{{cookiecutter.__project_slug}}/README.md

 ### Software licensing
 <!--
 What licensing will your software use?
 For private projects this is not very relevant.
-Without a license they will be considere property of QuTech.
+Without a license they will be considered property of QuTech.
 For public repositories this is very important to consider.
 If you make your software public the license will determine who and how the software can be used.
-This also has implications for intelectual property (copyright).
+This also has implications for intellectual property (copyright).
 -->
 It is an internal QuTech repository.
 The software will therefore remain proprietary.